LeSpocky/ptxdist/doc/ref_make_variables.rst

   package then this package should be selected in the menu file.

 ``<PKG>_PKGS``
   This is another mechanism to add files to the image.
-It can be uses instead of or in addition to ``<PKG>_FILES``.
+It can be used instead of or in addition to ``<PKG>_FILES``.
 It must be set to a list of ptxdist packages (the lowercase name of the packages).
 PTXdist will add the necessary dependencies.